Matt Nunn (media executive): Media career

 In 1998, Nunn transitioned from basketball to media, starting in sales for WIN Television.
 Later that year, he moved to Melbourne for a media sales position with the Nine Network.

 In 2002, Nunn founded Nunn Media with a small team, including his wife, Kim, who served as the accountant.
 Under his leadership, Nunn Media expanded through several acquisitions, including Kruse Media in 2013, AKA Media in 2014, Innovate Online in 2015, a stake in Local Planet in 2018, and Alley Group in 2021.

 Nunn Media has grown into Australia's largest independent media agency, with annual billings exceeding A$500 million, a staff of 200, and a market presence in Australia and the United States.
 In both 2022 and 2023, he was included in Mediaweek's Agency 50 Power List.

 As of 2024, Matt Nunn serves as the managing director of Nunn Media.
 The agency's notable clients include Spotlight Retail Group, Melbourne Airport, Baker's Delight, Bendigo Bank, JB HiFi, and Levi's.

 Since 2018, Nunn also served as the managing director of Local Planet Australia, a global network of independent, owner-managed media agencies.

 Personal life

 Matt Nunn is married to Kim and has two sons and one daughter.
-His older son, Brody, played US Division 1 College basketball for the Seattle University RedHawks, and his younger son, Bailey, plays for the Sacramento State Hornets.